thinkphp/Request.LatestGitHub/Docs/Request.LatestGitHub.md

 #### success

 (*Function*) Fired when the request has completed.
-This overrides the signature of the Request success event.
+This overrides the signature of the Request.JSONP success event and called this.parent.

 #### Signature: